 Mutual funds and unit trusts are the most common way for investors to invest in the global marketplace.
 These collective investment vehicles pool investors’ funds and invest them in stocks and bonds in off-shore (foreign) markets.
 A fund manager makes the investment decisions, custodians hold title to the securities and trustees or independent board directors ensure that the funds are invested in conformity with laid out investment guidelines.
 These funds are typically “open-ended” which means that the amount of money the fund manager has to invest rises and falls as investors purchase additional units in the fund or sell units in the fund respectively.

-Franklin Templeton currently manages some $650 billion and has 48 offices worldwide.
-Eleven of these offices are in emerging market countries.
-Franklin Templeton offers 50 different funds in Africa.
+Franklin Templeton currently manages some $1.4 trillion and has 64 offices worldwide.
+Many of these offices are in emerging market countries.
+Franklin Templeton offers some 50 different funds in Africa.

-Some of the emerging market and developed country funds managed by Franklin Templeton that we are currently recommending can be viewed by scrolling to the tab INVESTMENT PRODUCTS > EQUITIES on this website.
+Some of the emerging market and developed country funds managed by Franklin Templeton that we are currently recommending can be viewed on Dry Associates weekly report.

 Dry Associates has been representing Franklin Templeton Investments in Kenya since 2001.